johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

     ...
 ```

-The easy fix is to modify the `.jshintrc` to make it not complain, however, we can also create a shim
+The easy fix is to modify the `.jshintrc` to make ignore the global assumption, however, we can also create a shim
 to mimic ES6 functionality.
+The latter is the preferred route.

 #### Creating a shim